This article may contain compensated links. See our full disclosure here

-Does your dream holiday in Italy include a leisurely day exploring the Tuscan hills?
+Does your dream vacation in Italy include a leisurely day exploring the Tuscan hills?

 The Tuscan hills near Lucca

 We rented our Tuscany villa in Bagni di Lucca, just outside of the pretty medieval walled city of Lucca.